4 U.S. companies will pay $26 billion to settle claims they fueled the opioid crisis

 This settlement resolves thousands of civil lawsuits filed against the firms beginning in 2014 by local and state governments as well as Native American tribes nationwide.

-"The settlement will provide thousands of communities across the United States with up to approximately $19.5 billion over 18 years," said the companies in their statement.
+"The settlement will provide thousands of communities across the United States with up to approximately $19.5 billion over 18 years," the drug distributors said in their statement.

 AmerisourceBergen will pay $6.1 billion, Cardinal Health $6 billion and McKesson $7.4 billion.